Peter Jones (missionary): Raised by his father

 In 1816, known as the Year Without a Summer, severe climate abnormalities caused an abysmal harvest, and the Mississauga band at the head of Lake Ontario was disintegrating.
-In the preceding twenty years community leaders Head Chief Wabakinine, band spokesman Golden Eagle and Jones' grandfather Wahbanosay had died, and no new leaders had effectively assumed their roles.
+In the preceding twenty years community leaders Head Chief Wabakinine, band spokesman Golden Eagle and Jones's grandfather Wahbanosay had died, and no new leaders had effectively assumed their roles.
 Alcoholism among the band members was rising.
 Many members had abandoned the band, travelling west to the Thames River valley or Grand River valley which were more isolated from white settlers.

 Augustus Jones had learned of the band's troubles and ventured into the interior to bring Peter and John to live with him at his farm in Saltfleet Township, with their stepmother and halfsiblings.
 As he knew only a few words of English, Peter was enrolled in a one-room school in Stoney Creek.
 With the help of the local teacher, George Hughes, Peter learned English.
 The next year, the family moved to Brantford, where Augustus took Peter out of school and began to instruct him in farming.
 Sarah Tekarihogan's Iroquois tribe had settled in the Grand River valley in and around Brantford.
 Here Jones was inducted into the Iroquois tribe and given the Mohawk name "Desagondensta", meaning "he stands people on their feet".
 Jones was baptised Anglican by Reverend Ralph Leeming at the request of his father in 1820, but internally he did not accept Christianity.
 Jones would later say that although the instruction he received in Christianity from his father, his stepmother and his old schoolteacher George Hughes had attracted him to the religion, the conduct of the white Christian settlers "drunk, quarreling, fighting and cheating the poor Indians, and acting as if there was no God" convinced him there could be no truth in their religion.
 He allowed himself to be baptised primarily to become a full member of the white society of Upper Canada, with all the privileges it entailed.
 Given the behaviour of others who had been baptised, Jones expected it to have no effect upon him.
 Jones worked with his father farming until the summer of 1822, when he found employment as a brickmaker working for his brother-in-law Archibald Russell to raise money so he might resume his schooling.
 He attended school in Fairchild's Creek during the winter of 1822–3 studying arithmetic and writing, hoping to obtain work as a clerk in the fur trade.
 In spring 1823, Jones left the school, returning to his father's farm that May.